trrac.net Listed by incransom Ransomware Group

 Why This Matters for You and Your Family

 When companies that hold personal information suffer breaches, the consequences often reach ordinary people.
-If trrac.net processed customer records, employee details, vendor contracts, or any documents containing names, addresses, dates of birth, or financial references, those records are now in the hands of criminals.
+If trrac.net processed customer records, employee details, vendor contracts, or any documents containing names, addresses, dates of birth, or financial references, those records may now be in the hands of criminals.
 Once data leaves a corporate network it can appear on multiple dark-web markets within weeks.
 For your family this means a higher risk of identity theft, loan fraud in your name, or unwanted contact from people who should never have had your information.

 The Doxxing and Identity-Chain Risk